On 9 November 2019, the world is remembering 30 years since an important moment in history - the day when the Berlin Wall came down in 1989.

-The Berlin Wall split Europe in two and divided the German city of Berlin for almost 30 years.
+The Berlin Wall was built in 1961, at a time when Europe was divided in two.
+The wall itself divided the German capital city of Berlin for almost 30 years.

-It was constructed over night, much to the surprise of people either side of it, and stopped people moving from one part of the city to the other.
+It appeared overnight, much to the surprise of people on either side of it, and stopped people moving from one part of the city to the other.

-At the end of World War Two Germany surrendered to the Allies, a group of Western countries including Britain, America, France and the Soviet Union (a collection of Eastern European countries run by Russia).
+At the end of World War Two in September 1945, Germany surrendered to the Allies - a group of Western countries including Britain, America, France and the Soviet Union (a collection of Eastern European countries run by Russia).

-The Allies decided to divide control of Germany between themselves and so each took responsibility for a different part of the country.
+The Allies decided to divide control of Germany between themselves.
+Each took responsibility for a different part of the country.
 Britain, America and France took over the areas in the west of Germany and the Soviet Union controlled the east.

-Berlin was in the Soviet zone but as the capital of Germany it was decided that it would also be divided into four areas, one controlled by each of the four countries.
+Berlin was in the Soviet zone, but as it was the capital of Germany, it was decided that it would also be divided into four areas - one controlled by each of the four countries.

-West Germany was run in a similar way to how Britain and America is today with people free to move around, listen to whatever music they liked and express their opinions.
+West Germany was run in a similar way to how Britain and America is today with people free to move around, listen to whatever music they like and express their opinions.